anthology-inc/student-api-samples/README.md

 2. Build the solution
 3. Copy DontNetEventHandlers.dll to the \bin folder of your web application

+## OData Query Examples
+These samples will get you started consuming the CampusNexus Query API using various programming languages.

-## DotNetODataClient
+### DotNetODataClient
 DotNetODataClient is a sample solution to get you stated on consuming the CampusNexus Query API using .NET.
 To get started:
 1. Clone the repository and open **DotNetODataClient.sln** in Visual Studio
 2. Open Program.cs and set the **rootUri**, **userName** and **password** variables associated with your envrionment
 3. Run the Project

-## DotNetWebApiClient
-DotNetODataClient is a sample solution to get you stated on consuming the CampusNexus Command API using .NET.
-To get started:
-1. Clone the repository and open **DotNetWebApiClient.sln** in Visual Studio
-2. Open Program.cs and set the **rootUri**, **userName** and **password** variables associated with your envrionment
-3. Run the Project

-## PostmanCollections
-A set of [Postman](https://www.getpostman.com/) collections that assist in discovering how to invoke CampusNexus Query Model and Command Model APIs.

-## PythonODataClient
+### PythonODataClient
 PythonODataClient demonstrates usage of the CampusNexus OData Query API using Python.
 To get started:
 1. Clone the repository